🎉Grand Opening: June 2026

 Common Symptoms of a Cracked Tooth

-- Swelling of the gum around the affected tooth, particularly if the crack has led to infection
+Swelling of the gum around the affected tooth can sometimes occur, particularly if the crack has allowed bacteria to reach the pulp or root area.
+Visible swelling should generally prompt timely dental assessment.

 Treatment Approaches for a Cracked Tooth

-The most appropriate treatment for a cracked tooth depends on the type, location, and extent of the crack, as well as the symptoms present.
-Options may include:
+The most appropriate treatment for a cracked tooth depends entirely on the type, location, and extent of the crack, as well as the patient's symptoms and overall oral health.
+Treatment suitability is always determined through a clinical examination.

 Dental Bonding